 Action: create the performance accountabilities needed to deliver the value.

-The three types of demand-side risk arise from flaws in the way value propositions target asymmetric demand and bring supporting infrastructures to bear on that demand:
+The three types of demand-side risk arise from flaws in the way value propositions target asymmetric demand and bring supporting ecosystem to bear on that demand:

-- Composition risk that the proposition will not produce the effects expected becomes an error of intention – the supplier adopting an aim that is unwanted by the user.
+3. Composition risk that the proposition will not produce the effects expected within the client’s context-of-use becomes an error of intention – the supplier adopting an aim that is unwanted by the client.

-In order to create agility, the granularity of each layer needs to be defined in such a way that the strata can be composed as a whole to support the different forms of asymmetric demand – by ‘granularity’ is meant the functional differentiation available within any given layer.
+In order to create requisite agility, the granularity of each layer needs to be defined in such a way that the strata can be composed as a whole to support the different kinds of asymmetric demand being targeted in the form of effects ladders – by ‘granularity’ is meant the functional differentiation available within any given layer.
 Thus supply-side dominance will seek to treat a system of systems as a more complex form of level 3 system, uncoupling supply-side from demand-side complexity.
-In contrast, demand-side dominance will require greater supply-side granularity, and a different demand-side commercial basis for providing agility.
+In contrast, demand-side dominance will require greater supply-side granularity, and a different demand-side commercial basis for providing the requisite agility.

 The different types of risk arise when gaps appear within and between the different strata – a ‘gap’ being a structural impediment to composition.
-‘Split-screen analysis’ analyses the supply-side organisation of complexity, relating the supporting infrastructures to the variety of business models defined.
+‘Split-screen analysis’ analyses the supply-side organization of complexity, relating the supporting infrastructures to the variety of value propositions defined.
 The particular granularity of the strata can then be derived and analysed for gaps and misalignment.

 Split Screen Analysis:

-Four types of model are created defining how the demand-side business models emerging from the workbook processes are supported by supply-side business infrastructures.
+Four types of model are created defining how the demand-side value propositions emerging from the workbook processes are supported by the business ecosystem.
 These are

 (i) the supporting process logics, their outputs and enabling infrastructures,

-Action: manage the agility and granularity of the supporting business infrastructures to mitigate the risks.
+Action: manage the agility, stratification and granularity of the supporting layers in the business ecosystem to mitigate the risks.